DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - IaaS models provide basic computing resources to customers
             - customers install OSs and apps and perform required maintenance
             - the vendor maintains cloud-based infra, ensuring that customers have access to leased systems
+        - 🥑Identity as a service (IDaaS) provides capabilities such as account provisioning, management, authentication, authorization, reporting, and monitoring.
 - 3.5.7 Distributed systems
     - ❄️**Distributed computing environment (DCE)**: a collection of individual systems that work together to support a resource or provide a service
     - DCEs are designed to support communication and coordination among their members in order to achieve a common function, goal, or operation